 Candidates whose applications fail to meet any of the above requirements will be considered ineligible and excluded.

-The Project Office will notify ineligible participants about the reasons of their exclusion and the appeal procedure not later than three weeks from application submission.
+The Project Office will notify ineligible participants about their exclusion and the appeal procedure not later than one month after application deadline.

 The Project Office prepares an overview of the eligible applications for the preselection by the Selection Committee.